durufle/pyavtech/docs/source/overview.rst

     $ python setup.py build_sphinx

-finaly you can build wheel package and documentation and the upload to the devpi server using:
+finally you can build wheel package and documentation and the upload to the devpi server using:

 .. code-block:: bash

-    $ devpi upload --format=bdist_whell --with-docs
+    $ devpi upload --format=bdist_wheel --with-docs

 .. warning::